Fujifilm X-Pro2 vs Nikon D610

-The Fujifilm X-Pro2 and the Nikon D610 are two enthusiast cameras that were announced, respectively, in January 2016 and October 2013.
+The Fujifilm X-Pro2 and the Nikon D610 are two enthusiast cameras that were officially introduced, respectively, in January 2016 and October 2013.
 The X-Pro2 is a mirrorless interchangeable lens camera, while the D610 is a DSLR.
-The cameras are based on an APS-C (X-Pro2) and a full frame sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Nikon provides 24.2 MP.
+The cameras are based on an APS-C (X-Pro2) and a full frame (D610) sensor.
+The Fujifilm has a resolution of 24 megapixels, whereas the Nikon provides 24.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D610 is notably larger (36 percent) than the Fujifilm X-Pro2.
 Moreover, the D610 is substantially heavier (72 percent) than the X-Pro2.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Fujinon X Lens Catalog (X-Pro2) and the Nikon Lens Catalog (D610).
 Mirrorless cameras, such as the Fujifilm X-Pro2, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.